Reports & Toolkits

 There credits expire in 2032 or when emission goals are met.

-Counties can elect for direct payment in lieu of the credits.
+Counties can receive a direct payment in lieu of the credit.

 Counties support research and development of new technologies and commercialization of existing technologies that will contribute to reducing atmospheric carbon emissions.